Managing Your Anger

 Anger is a powerful emotion.
 Many people have trouble managing their anger.
 If it isn’t managed appropriately, it may have destructive results for both you and others around you.

 Uncontrolled anger can lead to arguments, physical fights, physical abuse, assault and self harm.
 On the positive side, well-managed anger can be useful to motivate you to make positive changes.
 All great social movements had their beginning in someone feeling angry.
 Anger is a powerful tool for social change on a personal and societal level.
-We can use our anger as a tool for change.
+We can find ways to help with managing our anger, and use our anger as a tool for change.

 Is it always bad to feel Angry?